-Program fee includes all birth parent expenses, profile book, ICPC fees, and relinquishment/termination of birth parent rights in non-contested cases.
 Program fees are paid in phases and are non-refundable.
 Nightlight establishes a budget for costs each year based on the number of adoptions it estimates completing, as well as revenue from grants and donations.
 Based on these estimates, we establish program fees to cover the costs of attorneys, social workers, insurance, and other costs we incur.
 Of course it would be prohibitive to allocate all of the costs (payroll, rent, insurance, supplies, travel, etc.) to one adoption in one program.